 What is an aquarium sump?

-An aquarium sump is a tank that sits underneath your display tank where you keep your filter, heater, protein skimmer and other equipment.
+An aquarium sump is a vital piece of equipment–a tank, really–that sits underneath your display tank where you keep your filter, heater, protein skimmer and other equipment.
 If you buy a commercially made kit, it looks something like this:

 Why keep all of your equipment in your aquarium sump?

 - For starters, when kept in or on your display thank, your equipment can be an eyesore–keeping it below the tank and under your stand keeps it out of the way and out of sight.